Are you looking for the ultimate 4 days in Paris itinerary?

 Where To Stay Near The Arc de Triomphe:

 Affordable: Hôtel d’Argenson.
-Check rates: Booking.com
+Check Rates: Booking.com

 Midrange: Hotel The Peninsula Paris.
-Check rates: Booking.com
+Check Rates: Booking.com

 Luxury: Hôtel Raphael.
-Check rates: Booking.com
+Check Rates: Booking.com

 Stop 3: Make Time To See The Moulin Rouge

-World-class international stars such as Frank Sinatra and Elton John loved this venue and it is the center of many movies throughout history!
+World-class international stars such as Frank Sinatra and Elton John loved this venue, and it is the center of many movies throughout history!

 Where To Stay Near The Moulin Rouge:

 Affordable: Le Village Montmartre by Hiphophostels.
-Check rates: Booking.com
+Check Rates: Booking.com

 Midrange: Hôtel Montmartre Mon Amour.
-Check rates: Booking.com
+Check Rates: Booking.com

-End your day of bike riding around Paris by exploring one of the many trendy rooftop bars Paris has to offer!
-Depending on the vibe you are looking for you are sure to find a local spot that appeals to you, possibly one where tourists and locals alike mingle.
+Depending on the vibe you are looking for, you are sure to find a local spot that appeals to you, possibly one where tourists and locals mingle.

-Day 4 In Paris: Discover Gothic Cathedrals Around The City
+Day 4: Discover Gothic Cathedrals

-The last day of your 4 days in Paris itinerary is all about the architecture!
+The last of your 4 days in Paris is all about architecture!
 Three cultural, political, and religious Parisian icons stand out.
-The most well-recognized cathedral in the world is Notre Dame de Paris!
-(Our Lady of Paris.)

 Where To Stay Near Notre Dame: